kikedose/dotfiles/README.md

 ## Prepare bare repository
 1. To avoid recursion problems, let's make sure our source repository ignores the folder where we'll clone it: `echo ".dotfiles" >> ~/.gitignore`.
 2. Let's clone our dotfiles into a bare repository in a "dot" folder `git clone --bare git@github.com:kikedose/dotfiles.git ~/.dotfiles`.
 3. Define the alias in the current shell scope: `alias dotfiles='/usr/bin/git --git-dir=$HOME/.dotfiles/ --work-tree=$HOME'`.
-This alias should already be included our the `.zshrc`.
+This alias should already be included in our `.zshrc`.

-## Set up your own repo:
+## Set up your own repo
+If you forked this repo and plan to track your fork, skip to step 4.

 1. Create your own empty repository on GitHub/GitLab/etc.
 2. Update the remote: `dotfiles remote set-url origin <your-git-repo-url>`.
 3. Verify the change with: `dotfiles remote -v`.